ulph/PhasePhdgr/README.md

 ## Highlights ##
 - Cross platform plugin (VST3, AU) and standalone.
 Courtesy of using JUCE.
 - Sample-by-sample feedback processing in the modular compute graph
+- Block-wise processing for the partitions of a graph that has no feedback paths. ie, graph is segmented on the fly.
 - MPE support
 - Graph descriptions stored on disk as JSON, ie editable by external means!
 - Building blocks like ZDFs (zero delay filters) and an oscillator that handles (partial sync).
 Delay lines with support for fractional (subsample precision) and modulated delay.